Kamikaze (Eminem album): Critical reception

 Exclaim!s Riley Wallace cited the anger of Eminem's early work, unnecessary homophobia, and the shortcomings of Revival in a middling review of 6/10: "Angry, reactionary Em is nothing new.
 Though his skill is absolutely unmatched, homophobic references and overly misogynistic bars in 2018 do feel excessively out of touch.
 It's not his best or his worst—but, it's definitely what fans deserved eight months ago."
 For Pitchfork, Marc Hogan gave the album five out of 10, writing, "[Eminem's] career has become an exhausting feedback loop, and Kamikaze flies straight into that downward spiral", criticizing it as "yet another empty, intermittently tone-deaf onslaught of technical rap prowess and humorless juvenilia from an artist who once controlled the zeitgeist with ease" but praising his technical skills as a rapper and clever lyricist.
-In NME, Dan Stubbs gave the album three out of five stars, saying that Eminem is out of step with trends in hip hop by writing, "there's a sense Eminem struggles with the modern world" but stating that "there are plenty of moments... that remind us of Em's greatness".
+In NME, Dan Stubbs gave the album three out of five stars, saying that Eminem is out of step with trends in hip-hop by writing, "there's a sense Eminem struggles with the modern world" but stating that "there are plenty of moments... that remind us of Em's greatness".
 Stephen Thomas Erlewine of AllMusic also emphasized Eminem's technical ability and lack of inspiration: "As sheer performance, Eminem's vocals remain a thing of wonder, which is why it's so dispiriting to hear him circling the drain, relying on old tricks instead of expanding his worldview.
 He has the musical skills to mature; he's just refusing to let himself act his age."
 In Spin, Jesse Fairfax criticized the tenor of the album, writing "Eminem's defensiveness seems to preclude whatever reckoning he could otherwise have with any creative shortcomings that may have led him here".
 NPR's Rodney Carmichael suggested that the album is a parody writing, "[Eminem] may be going out with a cliché bang on Kamikaze, but he hasn't sounded more like himself in years", summing up his review with the critique, "Kamikaze may not be a success on the surface.
 But Eminem has inadvertently succeeded at making himself the butt of his biggest joke yet.
 It's so funny he forgot to laugh."

+Retrospectively, in a 2024 ranking of Eminem's 12 studio albums, Damien Scott of Billboard magazine placed Kamikaze fifth, highlighting the tracks "Stepping Stone" and "Good Guy", as well as writing: "The lofty heavy themes of the last album [Revival] are gone—instead, the overarching idea here is that Eminem can still rap better than any rapper anywhere.
+He tapped popular producers like Tay Keith, Boi-1da, and Mike Will Made-It to prove that he could crush their beats, just like the new crop of rappers."